sisoe24/hammerspoon-vscode/README.md

 Once the stubs are added, you might need to reload VSCode for the changes to take effect.

 > NOTE: The extension still supports the old way of providing the API, but it is highly recommended to use the new method.
 The old method can be enabled/disabled via the `hammerspoon.useLegacyProviders` setting.

+## Evaluate Hammerspoon code

+You can evaluate Hammerspoon code from vscode without reloading the configuration.
+This is useful for testing code without having to reload the configuration each time.
+To do so, you need to have the `hs.ipc` module installed.
+See [Requirements](#16-requirements) for more information.

+To evaluate code, you can use one of the following commands:

+- `Hammerspoon: Evaluate Line`: Evaluate the current line.
+- `Hammerspoon: Evaluate File`: Evaluate the entire file.
+- `Hammerspoon: Evaluate Selection`: Evaluate the selected code.

+> The commands are also available in the editor context menu.

 ## 1.4.
 Socket connection